Updated: Nov 17th, 2020

 What is the Routine for These Elite Hackers?

 First, they select a target.
 No organization is too small to be considered profitable.
-For example, although your local urgent care clinic may only have about ten employees, their server contains valuable information like medical records, addresses, social security numbers, and credit card numbers.
+For example, although your local urgent care clinic may only have about ten employees, their server contains valuable information like addresses, medical history, social security numbers, and credit card numbers.

 Next, the hackers plan out in detail which infiltration techniques they are going to use.

 Once the criminals gain access using their preferred method, it’s rarely a quick raid.
 They take their time collecting personal and financial information belonging to clients, vendors, employees, and the company itself.
-According to research by Booz Allen Hamilton, the “dwell time” (or the amount of time a hacker remains undetected) can be more than 200 days.
+According to research by Booz Allen Hamilton, the “dwell time” (or the amount of time a hacker remains undetected) can be 200 days or more.

 When the hackers have everything of value, they turn to the dark web to sell the stolen information to the highest bidder.